Little Egypt (Ying-Yang)

 "Little Egypt (Ying-Yang)" is a 1961 rock song written by Jerry Leiber and Mike Stoller and was recorded by the Coasters for their 1962 album, Coast Along with the Coasters.
 The song reached #16 on the R&B chart and #23 on The Billboard Hot 100 in 1961.
+The subject of the song is depicted as a burlesque dancer or exotic dancer, "wearing nothing but a button and a bow."